Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Introduction

-In this paper, we demonstrate attribution under various scenarios.
-The easiest scenario, which we refer to as \emph{multiple sample attribution}, features the \emph{closed world assumption}, under which we know that the author is among our suspects, and the \emph{version control assumption}, under which we assume that the multi-authored code file is segmented and those segments are grouped by (unknown) author.
-Then we remove the closed world assumption and address the open world version of multiple sample attribution.
-We also show results with a relaxed version of the version control assumption which only assumes segmentation, and not grouping, for comparison purposes and to demonstrate the usefulness of the calibration curve.
-We refer to this version of the problem as \emph{single sample attribution}, and observe it both under the closed world assumption and in the open world.
+We demonstrate attribution under various scenarios.
+The easiest scenario, which we refer to as \emph{multiple sample attribution}, features the \emph{closed world assumption}, under which the author is among our suspects, and the \emph{version control assumption}, under which we assume that the multi-authored code file is segmented and those segments are grouped by (unknown) author.
+We also remove the closed world assumption and address the open world version of multiple sample attribution.
+We also show results with a relaxation of the version control assumption which only assumes segmentation, and not grouping, for comparison purposes and to demonstrate the usefulness of the calibration curve.
+We refer to this variant of the problem as \emph{single sample attribution}, and observe it both under the closed world assumption and in the open world.

-In this paper, we experiment with several subsets of GitHub data.
-Our first subset contains 15 programmers, and with this dataset we can perform single sample attribution with accuracy near 70\% with a calibration curve identifying confidence levels which are highly accurate.
-We can also achieve nearly 97\% accuracy with groups of 5 samples and 100\% accuracy with groups of 35 or more samples for multiple sample attribution.
-Our second main subset contains 106 programmers, and with this dataset we can perform single sample attribution with 70\% accuracy and multiple sample attribution with accuracy over 95\% for even pairs of samples, and 99\% for groups of at least 15 samples.
-Further, we show that even weak classifiers which achieve only 38\% accuracy for single sample attribution can achieve over 90\% accuracy for multiple sample attribution with sets of at least 10 samples.